kjldesigns/Airport-Code-Project/README.md

 TCC Fall 2018

 OBJECTIVE:
-Read data from binary file
+Read data from binary file\n
-Store data in stl list container
+Store data in stl list container\n
-Read and Manipulate the data in the stl list
+Read and Manipulate the data in the stl list\n